devdemystified/intro-art-of-programming/lessons/05-game-play/README.md

 - tie
 There's one more possible state, when the game is still in progress but a tie is the only possible outcome.
 That one is much more complicated and not required for basic game play, so we will skip it.

-Once we have the game state feature, we'll create the turn-taking feature.
-A turn cycle has these elements:
-- set the current player
-- wait for the player to input a position
-- check that position is valid
-- mark the board at the position specified by the player
-- check the game state

-## Check game state
 We want a method that will examine the board and tell us whether either player has won.
 This is where storing the board as a single array is going to pay off.

 To check, we pull out the array elements which correspond to a possible win: all three cells in the top row, middle, row, bottom row; same for the three columns, and finally the two diagonals.
 Then for each possible win, we simply loop through the cell elements and compare the values.
 If at any point, they are all the same (all one player), we can stop looking.